ray-project/ray/doc/source/serve/getting_started.md

 * Expose your models over HTTP using Ray Serve `deployments`
 * Scale your deployments to meet your workload's requirements
 * Allocate resources like fractional GPUs and CPUs to your deployments
-* Compose multiple-model machine learning pipelines with Ray Serve `Deployment Graphs`
+* Compose multiple-model machine learning pipelines with Ray Serve `deployment graphs`
 * Port your FastAPI applications to Ray Serve

 We'll use two models in this tutorial: